-Most minor to moderate injury cases are settled with a lump-sum payment to the injured party, or a type of settlement that offers one large amount rather than weekly payments for lost wages.
-You can also negotiate a lump sum settlement rather than continuing to receive weekly permanent disability payments.
-In addition to future amounts, the insurance company will owe you for permanent disability payments and medical care.
-You can also settle any disputed amounts, past-due temporary disability payments, and unreimbursed medical expenses.
+Most minor and moderate injury cases are settled with a lump-sum payment—a type of settlement that offers one large amount to the injured worker rather than weekly payments for lost wages.
+You can also negotiate a lump-sum settlement rather than continuing to receive weekly permanent disability payments.
+You can also settle any disputed amounts, past-due temporary disability payments and unreimbursed medical expenses.

 You can also negotiate an agreement for a structured settlement in which you’ll receive payments over a period of time.
 In these cases, you don’t need to give up all of your future rights to medical care.

 Estimating the value of a settlement is more complicated if you are on permanent total disability.
-This is because, if you are on permanent total disability, your weekly benefits might continue for decades.
+This is because, your weekly benefits might continue for decades.
 Thus, estimating the settlement value has to take into account the present value of your future entitlement to benefits.

 Why would I want a lump-sum settlement?

 Some people prefer to settle their workers’ compensation claims for one large payment rather than weekly checks.
-It’s also crucial to have an attorney when trying to settle your case for a lump sum so you know you’re getting the true amount your case is worth.
+It’s also crucial to have an attorney when trying to settle your case for a lump sum so you know you’re getting the true value of your case.
 If you are on permanent total disability and do not have a lawyer, you shouldn’t settle your case without speaking with a lawyer.

 Settling your case for a lump sum takes careful consideration and a variety of factors must be analyzed.
 You and your attorney will go over what to consider when contemplating settlement.
 Retroactive payment after winning a disputed claim may also be in the form of a lump sum plus interest, and weekly benefits thereafter.